Welcome to the New Berlin (Wisconsin)

 - Donations of family histories, photographs, and other printed material that pertain to New Berlin History are welcome.
-Offers to donate household items, tools, and other 3-dimensional artifacts are reviewed by our curator, Carol Gorichanaz.
-If you are considering a donation, please read this.
+Offers to donate household items, tools, and other 3-dimensional artifacts are reviewed by our interim curator, Joanne Ericksoin If you are considering a donation, please read this.

-- Tax deductible gifts in support of our efforts are welcome, and can be sent to Treasurer Dale Ziemer.
+- Tax deductible gifts in support of our efforts are welcome, and can be sent to Treasurer Lu Ziemer.
 The New Berlin Historical Society is a tax exempt organization.

 - Mailing address: New Berlin Historical Society, 19885 National Avenue, New Berlin, WI 53146.